eshaghi-ms/MHNO/README.md

 Interfacial dynamics play a central role in many physical systems, such as phase transitions, microstructure evolution, and thin-film growth.
 These problems are modeled by stiff, nonlinear, time-dependent PDEs, which are challenging to solve, especially over long time horizons.

-We propose the **Multi-Head Neural Operator (MHNO)** — a neural operator architecture designed to capture **PDEs with long temporal dynamics**.
+We propose the **Multi-Head Neural Operator (MHNO)**, a neural operator architecture designed to capture **PDEs with long temporal dynamics**.
 MHNO combines time-step-specific projection operators and explicit temporal message passing, enabling the accurate and efficient prediction of full-time evolutions in a single forward pass.

 We validate MHNO on a wide range of phase field models, including:
 - Antiphase boundary motion